zq99/DataAccessLayerJDBC/README.md

 The project includes unit tests for the DataTable object model hierarchy as well as the Data Access Layer.

-The tests for the Data Access Layer are reliant on the test SQL Server objects being created in this file:
+The tests for the Data Access Layer are reliant on the SQL Server objects created in this file:

 - sql_create_test_objects.sql